 Students selected to be Lead Graduate Tachers undergo a comprehensive training for one week in May in preparation for the following academic year.

 DOC training is designed to help CU Boulder graduate teachers (TAs, RAs, and GPTIs) incorporate diversity and inclusion into their classroom environments and be prepared to enter a diverse teaching and workforce environment.

 ROAR is a learning community is designed to focus on undergraduate retention in STEM departments.
 More specifically, this project will focus on statistics courses in STEM departments that are challenging to students and are considered bottlenecks to major completion.

-STRIPE is a one-week summer institute for postdoctoral fellows in the Science, Technology, Engineering and Math (STEM) fields in which they apply engineering principles of design, build, test and iterate to specific course development and utilize access to relevant literature and techniques.
+Evidence-Based Introduction to Teaching (formerly STRIPE) is a one-week summer institute for postdoctoral fellows in the Science, Technology, Engineering and Math (STEM) fields in which they apply engineering principles of design, build, test and iterate to specific course development and utilize access to relevant literature and techniques.